 Key Points:

-- While the room looked great from a distance, much of the furniture, doorframes, and other finishes were in rough shape.
+- Unfortunately, much of the furniture, doorframes, and other finishes were in rough shape.
+I expected more.

 I’ve stayed at Caesars on numerous occasions, most recently in a Julius Tower Studio Suite, and I appreciate how many different “flavors” of hotel experiences they offer depending on which of their 6 hotel towers you stay in.

-The room was complimentary due to my casino play within the Caesars Rewards program, however, I was still on the hook for the $45 nightly resort fee + tax.
+My room was complimentary thanks to my play within the Caesars Rewards program, but I was still on the hook for the $55 nightly resort fee + tax.

 In this case, I found the common areas to be well-lit, decorated, and in great condition.

-While your typical hotel room in Las Vegas lands around 350-ish square feet in size, the Octavius Premium room offers significantly more at 550 square feet.
+While your typical hotel room in Las Vegas lands around 400-ish square feet, the Octavius Premium room offers significantly more at 550.

-That additional space was put to use to accommodate a small living area, which offered a small sectional couch, table, and chair.
+That additional space was used to create a small living area with a sectional couch, table, and chair.

 Here are a few images of the bedroom area:

-Amenity-wise, there was a wall-mounted TV atop a small work desk that was flanked by storage drawers on the left, and a small mini-bar fridge to the right.
+Amenity-wise, there was a wall-mounted TV atop a small work desk, flanked by storage drawers on the left and a mini-bar fridge on the right.

-Although purely aesthetic in nature, I appreciate the look of a wall-mounted TV that’s framed in by trim that matches the furniture in the room.
+Although purely aesthetic, I appreciate the look of a wall-mounted TV framed by trim that matches the furniture in the room.
 Classy touch.

 Unfortunately, there was no personal fridge space available.

 The room was both spacious and functional.
-The living area was a nice space to have and would be the perfect spot to kick back and watch the game you just bet, or settle in to relax after a long day on your feet.
+The living area was a nice space to have and would be the perfect spot to kick back and watch the game you just bet on, or to settle in and relax after a long day on your feet.

-The bathroom also felt roomy and boasted a dual vanity, good sized shower, a separate water closet, and a jetted tub – A rare amenity in Las Vegas hotels.
+The bathroom also felt roomy and boasted a dual vanity, a good-sized shower, a separate water closet, and a jetted tub – A rare amenity.

-I found the bathroom to be impressive from a design perspective, with unique striped tile work, black granite countertops, and plenty of mirrors.
+I found the bathroom impressive from a design perspective, with unique striped tilework, black granite countertops, and plenty of mirrors.
 It just looked nice.

 What’s Not To Like?